peeveen/beatprompter/docs/MIDI.md

 The `{midi_init}` directive is useful if there are devices/settings that you want to deactivate at the start of every song, in case an earlier song has left them in an active state.

+### Specially-named MIDI commands

+There are some MIDI command names that will be executed automatically at specific points during the app lifecycle.
+If you define any commands with these names, they will be automatically executed at the described time:

+- `BeatPrompterSongList` will be executed when the song list is displayed (when the app first loads, or when a song ends).
+- `BeatPrompterTitleScreen` will be executed when the title screen of any song is displayed.

 ## MIDI Beat Clock Signals

 This is obviously a timing-critical feature.
 Due to the nature of the operating system, the